 Destination Dental School is an intense gateway experience for students who are interested in a career in dentistry.
 This program prepares students who have been historically underrepresented in the profession to successfully apply and be accepted to dental school.

-In this annual 8-week summer program, DDS Fellows learn about the dental profession and dental school application and financing strategies, study for the Dental Admissions Test (DAT), participate in hands-on activities, conduct research projects, and network with faculty mentors, dental students and community leaders.
-Students attend seven virtual sessions, held on Saturdays in June and July, and a three-day, in-person, intensive training program at the University at Buffalo School of Dental Medicine.
+In this annual summer program, DDS Fellows learn about the dental profession and dental school application and financing strategies, study for the Dental Admissions Test (DAT), participate in hands-on activities, conduct research projects, and network with faculty mentors, dental students and community leaders.
+Students attend six virtual sessions, held on Saturdays in June and July, and a five-day, in-person, intensive training program at the University at Buffalo School of Dental Medicine.
 DDS Fellows receive stipends to cover travel and lodging expenses, reimbursement for one DAT and a waived application fee to UB SDM.

 In 2022, UB's DDS program partnered with the Native American Pre-Dental Student Gateway to Dentistry program to combine virtual and in-person events.

 2022 Inspiring Program in STEM Award Winner

 Each year, INSIGHT Into Diversity recognizes colleges, universities, and organizations that have established cutting-edge programs, events, and initiatives devoted to the work of improving diversity, equity, and inclusion (DEI) in STEM.
 Destination Dental School was selected as one of 77 programs across the nation for the 2022 Inspiring Program in STEM Award, highlighting programs that demonstrated inventiveness and dedication in supporting a new generation of high-achieving scholars and professionals.